 Sunscreen and Sun Protection

-Immediately after your procedure, proper care makes a big difference in scarring.
-And as time goes by, great skin care will help your results look as good or better than ever.
-Scarring is a necessary aspect of many surgeries and while your surgeon will take care to place your incisions where they can be most easily hidden, making sure they heal optimally and fade nicely over time is partially in your hands.
-First, it is critical to follow any postoperative activity restrictions; these rules will help you avoid straining your scars, which could cause them to become wider or more visible.
-Secondly, be sure to protect your incisions in the sun by covering them or using sunscreen, keep the area clean, and use the topical scar care creams and ointments recommended by your doctor.
+Immediately after your procedure, proper care makes a difference in scarring.
+Great skin care will help your results look as good or better than ever.
+Scarring is a necessary aspect of many surgeries.
+While your surgeon will take care to place your incisions where they can be most easily hidden, making sure they heal optimally and fade nicely over time is partially in your hands.
+First, it is critical to follow any post-operative activity restrictions; these rules will help you avoid straining your scars, which could cause them to become wider or more visible.
+Secondly, be sure to protect your incisions in the sun by covering them or using sunscreen, keep the area clean.
+It is also advised to use the topical scar care creams and ointments recommended by your doctor.

 Healthy Lifestyle Habits

 What you put in and on your body not only impacts your surgical results, it can make a huge difference in your overall health.
-We require patients to quit smoking tobacco for at least a few weeks before and after surgery.
-Nicotine greatly impacts your body’s ability to heal, resulting in prolonged recovery times and, potentially, complications that can lead to pain, bleeding, and more visible scarring.
-Excessive alcohol consumption is another pitfall you’ll want to avoid; there are a number of health drawbacks to overdoing it when it comes to drinking.
+We require patients to quit smoking tobacco for a few weeks before and after surgery.
+Nicotine greatly impacts your body’s ability to heal, resulting in prolonged recovery times.
+We would like to avoid potential complications that lead to pain, bleeding, or more visible scarring.
+Excessive alcohol consumption is another pitfall to avoid; there are a number of health drawbacks to overdoing it when it comes to drinking.
 Healthy eating habits are critical as well.

-I’m glad you’ve made the wise investment of cosmetic surgery… now, it’s important to remember that post-surgery you have a share in the continued success of your procedure.
+You’ve made the wise investment of cosmetic surgery… Now, it’s important to remember that post-surgery you have a share in the continued success.